wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a target="_blank" href="https://www.youtube.com/watch?v=L6K_8dOFR5w" title="Tips to Pass the CKAD Exam from CloudAcademy">VIDEO:</a>:
 If you're here for advice on how to pass the CKAD, here is my advice:

 1. You're given access only to Kubernetes official documentation, so get used to navigating that set of pages.
-Foresake all other docs and utilities (Service Mesh, etc.) until after you pass.
+Foresake all other docs and utilities (Helm, Service Mesh, etc.) until after you pass (and get a job using Kubernetes).

    NOTE: There is support for other languages other than English.